libp2p/specs/noise/README.md

 - The private libp2p identity key
 - [optional] An early data payload to be sent in handshake messages
-- [optional] The private Noise static key
-- [optional] If Noise Pipes is supported, a flag to enable at runtime

 The private libp2p identity key is required for [static key authentication](#static-key-authentication) and signing of early data (if